 As I dumped the memories into the manuscript, the girl with the black and blue doll began to heal, and I began a process of self-examination that shivered with anger in the beginning and fell silent with forgiveness in the afterwards.

-The Girl with the Black and Blue Doll exposes the white underbelly of my vulnerability with this memoir of survival in a dysfunctional three generation household in New England during the 1950s and 60s.
+The Girl with the Black and Blue Doll exposes the white underbelly of my vulnerability with this memoir of survival in a dysfunctional household.

 What I’ve learned: the healing child will always be present in the adult, but in my case, the Survival and Healing have now become (almost) Forgiveness.
 Although I spent most of my life as a loner, most of my peers would have never guessed what I was hiding inside.
 My adult persona has always been quite able to present a strong front.
 I love public speaking.
 I love radio and television as a medium of expression, along with the arts that have brought me such joy.